Chi-G/printf/README.md

  You don’t have to handle precision
  You don’t have to handle the length modifiers

-7. Write a function that Handle the following flag characters for non-custom conversion specifiers:
+7. Write a function that Handle the following flag characters for non-custom conversion specifiers: +, #
- +
- space
- #

-8. Write a function that Handle the following length modifiers for non-custom conversion specifiers: l h
+8. Write a function that Handle the following length modifiers for non-custom conversion specifiers: l, h

  Conversion specifiers to handle: d, i, u, o, x, X

 9. Write a function that Handle the field width for non-custom conversion specifiers.